breadboard-ai/breadboard/seeds/graph-runner/README.md

 classDef slotted stroke:#a64d79
 ```

-The diagram above describes the following:
+The diagram above describes the following sequence:

 - run function represented by `node A`
 - get its output